 Carla Kuon, MD

 - Integrative Physician, UCSF Osher Center for Integrative Health

 - Associate Clinical Professor, Department of Hospital Health

-Dr. Kuon has worked at the St. Helena Recovery Center and is interested in addiction medicine, particularly exploring non-opioid mechanisms for pain relief.
-She is board certified in addiction medicine and internal medicine.
-She has received training in ear acupuncture and has launched an ear acupuncture clinic in the WHP (Women’s Health Program) at UCSF.
+Dr. Kuon is interested in integrative oncology, functional immunology, nutrition, precision medicine, Traditional Chinese Medicine.
+She is dual board certified in addiction medicine and internal medicine.
+She has received training in ear acupuncture and has launched an ear acupuncture clinic in the Women’s Health Program at UCSF.
+She chairs the education case conference series at the Osher Center for Integrative Health and teaches the CODA course on "Food as Medicine" at UCSF.

 Education and Training